STS-71: Mission highlights

-The primary objectives of this flight were to rendezvous and perform the first docking between the Space Shuttle and the Russian Space Station Mir on June 29.
+The primary objectives of the flight were to rendezvous and perform the first docking between the Space Shuttle and the Russian Mir space station on June 29.
 In the first U.S.-Russian (Soviet) docking in twenty years, Atlantis delivered a relief crew of two cosmonauts Anatoly Solovyev and Nikolai Budarin to Mir.

-Other prime objectives were on-orbit joint United States of America-Russian life sciences investigations aboard SPACELAB/Mir, logistical resupply of the Mir and recovery of US astronaut Norman E. Thagard.
+Other prime objectives were on-orbit joint United States of America-Russian life sciences investigations aboard SPACELAB/Mir, logistical resupply of Mir and recovery of American astronaut Norman E. Thagard.

 Secondary objectives included filming with the IMAX camera and the Shuttle Amateur Radio Experiment-II (SAREX-II) experiment.

 STS-71 was the 100th U.S. human space launch conducted from Cape Canaveral, the first U.S. Space Shuttle-Russian Space Station docking and joint on-orbit operations; largest spacecraft ever in orbit; and the first on-orbit changeout of Shuttle crew.

-The rendezvous sequence began at 15:32:19 EDT with a lift-off in-plane with Mir's orbit, at the opening of the 10 minute 19 second launch window.
+The rendezvous sequence began at 15:32:19 EDT with a lift-off in-plane with Mirs orbit, at the opening of the 10 minute 19 second launch window.
 Ascent was nominal with no OMS 1 burn required.
 The OMS 2 burn, initiated at 42 minutes 58 seconds Mission Elapsed Time, adjusted the orbit to 160 x 85.3 nautical miles.
 It was the lowest ever perigee altitude flown by an orbiter.
 This facilitated a very rapid initial catch up rate with Mir of about 880 nautical miles per orbit.
 Almost three hours later the orbit was raised to more typical values of 210 x 159 nautical miles by the OMS 3 burn.